Henry Vaughan, Poet and Physician

 Events linked to Henry Vaughan

 The Churchyard is always open.
 The Church is a Victorian architectural gem (click for photos of interior and some details).
-It is open to visitors on the 2nd Saturday of the month from May to September from 11.00 to 13.00 and 14.00 to 16.00.
-Visitors are always welcome to church services at Llansantffraed.
-Click here for the current list of services times at churches within the Beacons Benefice.
+It is currently closed under the Government's and Church in Wales Coronavirus restrictions.
+In normal times other than for services, the church is locked for security reasons, except on advertised 'church open' days.
 When the church is locked, some information on the church and Henry Vaughan can be found in the church porch.

 Henry Vaughan visitor area